 If you are chasing the ocean but don’t want to have to travel to far then look no further than Bribie Island.
 Woorim Beach is the closest patrolled surf beach to Brisbane and you are guaranteed to get your fix of salt water and vitamin D. This beach is family friendly with a playground and skate park nearby, and lots of BBQ and picnic areas to nest into.
 There are also kiosks available in the area if you wish to purchase your food.

-Suttons Beach, Redcliffe
+Suttons Beach Redcliffe

 This beach is the perfect place to take your family for a fun day out.
 It has the three essentials: sand, sea and sun.
-The beach here is patrolled and the waves aren’t too crazy either, so you won’t spend your time completely stressing out about your children.
+The beach here is patrolled and the waves aren’t too big either, so you won’t spend your time completely stressing out about your children.
 It has plenty of shade, grassy areas, BBQ’s for public use and a playground.
 This one is just 500m down the road from Settlement Cove.

-Colmslie Beach Reserve, Bulimba
+Colmslie Beach Reserve Bulimba

-This beach is only 9 kilometres east of Brisbane and has everything you could need for a fun family day out.
+Colmsie Beach is only 9 kilometres east of Brisbane and has everything you could need for a fun family day out.
 With plenty of sand for sandcastle making and a playground that even adults want to play on, your little ones will have a fabulous time.
 It has plenty of shade for the perfect picnic, and even bike tracks.
 So you can swim for the day, picnic at lunch then finish the day with a lovely bike ride.
 Count me in!

-Wellington Point, Cleveland
+Wellington Point Cleveland

 Whilst not exactly a beach, and more of a reserve, it will still be perfect for your family needs.
 Wellington Point is 25 kilometres south-east of Brisbane and is lovely to get a dose of outside air.
 If you catch it at the right time with the tide, you can walk out to an island that has a sand bridge, the kids will be sure to love walking across it.
 Don’t leave without eating some delicious gelato from the local shop!

-Bongaree Beach, Bribie Island
+Bongaree Beach Bribie Island

 This beach is located an hours drive north of Brisbane and has the beautiful white-sand beach that Queensland is renowned for.
 It has amazing views, heaps of swimming spots near the jetty and a lovely relaxing vibe.
 You can’t fault a beautiful afternoon with your nearest and dearest with a wonderful view.

-Red Beach, Bribie Island
+Red Beach Bribie Island

 Red Beach is the perfect place for a family day out, including your four-legged friends.
 It has plenty of space to run and will definitely tire all members of the family out.
 It’s a great place for an afternoon stroll.
 This beach has no amenities, so be prepared; however this doesn’t dampen the wide-open space to roam in.
 We included this beach in our round up of the best dog beaches near Brisbane.

-Raby Bay, Cleveland
+Raby Bay Cleveland

 This beautiful bay is within a 45-minute drive of Brisbane CBD and is fantastic for a quiet escape.
-This bay accommodates two-legged and four-legged friends, that’s right; dogs are allowed.
+This bay accommodates two-legged and four-legged friends, that’s right; family dogs are allowed.
 It’s the perfect place for your little ones to make memories splashing in the water with your furry friend.

-Orion Lagoon, Ipswich
+Orion Lagoon Ipswich

 Whilst not natural sea, this lagoon is great for a family day out.
-Its located in Robelle Domain parklands in Ipswich, a great location if you are situated in the area.
+Its located in Robelle Domain Parklands in Ipswich, a great location if you are situated in the area.
 It has a lovely pool with plenty of aquatic features that the kids are bound to enjoy.
 On top of that – lifeguards monitor it at certain times of the day; this will help alleviate the stress of children near water.

 Take an adventure to an island…